rust-lang/rfcs/text/0000-target-tier-policy.md

   target-specific language or library implementation details.
 This team must have at least 2 developers.
 - The target must not place undue burden on Rust developers not specifically concerned with that target.
-Rust developers may be expected to not gratuitously break a tier 2 target, but are not expected to become experts in every tier 2 target, and are not expected to provide target-specific implementations for every tier 2 target.
+Rust developers are expected to not gratuitously break a tier 2 target, but are not expected to become experts in every tier 2 target, and are not expected to provide target-specific implementations for every tier 2 target.
 - The target must provide documentation for the Rust community explaining how to build for the target using cross-compilation, and explaining how to run tests for the target, using emulation if possible or dedicated hardware if